Peaks of Patagonia

 As we begin our journey toward Torres Del Paine National Park, we say good bye to Argentina for the time being and cross the border into Chile.
 Our destination today is the town of Puerto Natales, the bus journey should take around 5 hours but could be longer depending on the border crossing formalities.
 On arrival, we transfer to our hotel and there will be some time to explore the town and get a feel for life on the Chilean side of Patagonia.

 A short drive of less than two hours in a private vehicle will take us to Torres Del Paine.
 However, on the way we are going to stop and climb the small peak of Cerro Dorotea, a short hike which should take us around 3 hours.
 From the top there is magnificent panoramic views of Seño Ultima Esperanza, literally translated as the “fjord of the last hope”.
 The navigator Juan Ladrillero named the fjord in 1557, because he felt it was his last chance to reach the Strait of Magellan.
 The fjord ends in a glacier and does not reach the strait.
 On a clear day we can also the see the peaks of Torres Del Paine in the distance.
-After descending we continue our drive north to a mountain refuge on the borders of the national park where we will spend the night.
+After descending we continue our drive north to a mountain refuge on the borders of the national park where we will camp for the night.
 Tomorrow we will begin the famous W Trek.

 NOTE: In Puerto Natales you will leave part of your luggage in secure storage so you are only carrying the bare minimum whilst trekking.
 We will collect our non-essential luggage when we return.